Mãe Menininha do Gantois: Legacy

 Menininha died at the age of 92 on 13 August 1986.
 At the special session held in the City Council of Salvador to commemorate her death, Edvaldo Britto, Deputy Mayor; Pedro Godinho, President of the House; her friends; and Mabel Veloso attended.
 Veloso paid a tribute to the mother by highlighting her role as the priestess in leading the resistance and fighting against discrimination and religious faith.
 Her successor to the temple was her daughter Cleusa who was chosen as priestess in 1989.
 Upon Cleusa's death, the deities chose her younger sister, Mãe Carmem de Òsàlá to succeed her.
 Menininha became a symbol of motherhood and spiritual daughter of the Orixa Oxum.
 Her ritual chair, which appears like a throne, is placed at the entry to the city museum in Salvador.

 Poems

-Many songs have been written paryear songs seeking her blessings and spiritual guidance.
+Many songs have been written: prayer songs seeking her blessings and spiritual guidance.
 Beth Carvalho, a famous singer paid tribute to her in his composition titled O Encanto do Gantois, in 1985.
 One of these poems reads: